parse-community/Parse-SDK-Android/google/README.md

 ```

 ## Usage
-Extensive docs can be found in the [guide][guide].
-The basic steps are:
+Here we will show the basic steps for logging in/signing up with Google.
+First:
 ```java
 // in Application.onCreate(); or somewhere similar
 ParseGoogleUtils.initialize(context, getString(R.string.default_web_client_id));